vitkolos/notes-ipp/semestr2/advanced-english/English.md

 - If there are tuition fees, people would be encouraged to pick more useful degrees, and there would be less people studying without an interest.
 - Provided that the fees result in an increased budget, the teachers' salaries might get higher, thus the quality of teaching might increase.
 - Also, more money could be used for the research.
-- However, the fees would discriminate low income students as they would have to take out student loans.
+- However, the fees would discriminate against low income students as they would have to take out student loans.
 - As long as there are fees, some fields of study might be underfunded.
 - Furthermore, changing one's field of study would be less desirable, because they have already paid a lot of money for their current degree.
 - Therefore, we do not recommend instituting the tuition fees.